pekrau/kth_report/README.md

    `H_Infrastructure External Collaborations {year}.xlsx` from
    the contents of the sheet `D. External Collab ` (yes, there is a trailing white-space in the name!)  in all the volume data files.

    NOTE: Some of the `XLSX`/`XLSM` files cause "UserWarning" when read by `openpyxl`.
 This can be ignored.

+## Fellows

+### Input files

+The Reporting Portal https://reportings.scilifelab.se/ is the primary data source.
+The "Aggregate" feature is used to create XLSX files combining the data from the reports based on the relevant form.

+In addition, the Volume Data files attached to each report is also used.

+To perform the operations below, you need to be logged in as an admin or staff account at https://reportings.scilifelab.se/

+## Create the aggregate files

+1. Go to the form for this year's Fellow reports in the Reporting Portal.

+2. Click on the button "Aggregate".

+3. Check the following fields for output.
+   - **Report status filter**: Submitted
+   - **Report metadata**: identifier, title
+   - **Report history**: [none]
+   - **Report owner**: [all]
+   - **Report fields**: [all except volume_data]
+   - **File format**: Excel (XLSX)

+4. Create and download the aggregate file by clicking the button "Aggregate".

+5. Move these XLSX files to the subdirectory `aggregate_files` for this year's report data.

+### Download the Volume data files

+1. Go to the list of all reports.

+2. Filter by the appropriate form, and the status "Submitted".

+3. Download manually the volume data files for all reports to the subdirectory `volume_data_files` for this year's report data.

+### Create the merged files

+1. Check and set the parameters for the filepaths and other data in the source code file `merge_fellows.py`.

+2. Run the script `merge_fellows.py`, which produces the files `Fellows {year} Teaching.xlsx`, 'Fellows {year} Grants.xlsx' and 'Fellows {year} Collaborations.xlsx' from the volume data files.

+   NOTE: Some of the `XLSX`/`XLSM` files cause "UserWarning" when read by `openpyxl`.
+This can be ignored.